 Lewis has been recognized for distinguished service with being awarded two DON Civilian Meritorious Service Medals.
-He holds a bachelor of science degree in business management from Auburn University and a Masters of Business Administration degree from Brenau University.
+He holds a Bachelor of Science degree in business management from Auburn University and a Master of Business Administration degree from Brenau University.
 He has completed the leadership and executive education program, Leadership for a Democratic Society, sponsored by the Federal Executive Institute.

 Michael L. Vesta